AdrKacz/IA-Negotiation/README.md

  > *Potential Result:*  Simulate a mini market place with multi-actors and multi-wallets.

-- Instead of limit the number of transactions limit the number of time steps.
+- Instead of limiting the number of transactions limit the number of time steps.

  > *Potential Result:*  Infer new behaviour, where closing a transaction earlier is a real improvement in the strategy.

+- Use the visualisation made first in `./legacy` to display results of **Q-Learning**.

+ > *Potential Result:*  More enjoyable observations.